revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 <blockquote>

-Yes because all the methods of SessionFactory is synchronized so at a time it will allow only one task.
+Yes, because all the methods of SessionFactory is synchronized so at a time it will allow only one task.

 </blockquote>